json420/degu/doc/degu.server.rst

         * ``'key_file'`` --- an ``str`` providing the path of the server key file

-    And can optionally include either of the keys:
+    And can optionally include any of:

         * ``'ca_file'`` and/or ``'ca_path'`` --- an ``str`` providing the path
           of the file or directory, respectively, containing the trusted CA